If you are unable to attend a polling station on polling day, you can vote by post.

 Alternatively, you can complete a paper application form

-and return this by email to:
+and return this by email:

 Your application must include your National Insurance number (NINO).
 This is used so that we can verify your identity.
 If you do not have or cannot provide a NINO, you will be asked to provide a form of documentary evidence, such as your passport or driving licence, or an attestation.